 OUR THERAPEUTIC AREAS

-To discover new treatments that improve patients’ lives, Servier invests an average of 23% of its sales revenue (excl. generic medicines) in R&D. The Group focuses its research and development
+To discover new treatments that improve patients’ lives, Servier invests over 20% of its sales revenue (excl. generic medicines) in R&D. The Group focuses its research and development

 efforts in therapeutic areas where needs are substantial.